Khadija Ismayilova: Career

 From 1997 to 2007, she worked as a journalist for a number of local and foreign media outlets, including the newspaper Zerkalo, Caspian Business News and the Azerbaijani edition of the Voice of America.

 She has stated that the murder of Elmar Huseynov, an engineer turned journalist who "was the first to report on state corruption" was a turning point in her life.

 Investigative reporting

 From 2008 to 2010, Ismayilova was the head of the Azerbaijani service of Radio Free Europe/Radio Liberty, after which she continued working there as a regular staff reporter.
 Beginning in 2010, a series of her articles dealing with state-level corruption in Azerbaijan caused great controversy as they explicitly named Azerbaijan's current President Ilham Aliyev, his wife Mehriban Aliyeva and their children as engaging in corruption.
-The government never issued a comment with regard to any of these reports.
-Two of these articles were named best investigative reports of 2010 and 2011 by Radio Free Europe/Radio Liberty.
+The government never issued a comment regarding any of these reports.
+Two of these articles were named the best investigative reports of 2010 and 2011 by Radio Free Europe/Radio Liberty.